adc-connect/adcc/README.md

 Arbitrary host programs may be used to supply a self-consistent field (SCF) reference to start off the ADC calculation.
 Currently adcc comes with ready-to-use interfaces to four programs, namely pyscf, psi4, VeloxChem or molsturm.
-Adding other SCF codes or even statically computed data can be easily achieved as well.
+Adding other SCF codes or starting a calculation from statically computed data can be easily achieved.
 For more details and installation instructions see the [adcc documentation](https://adc-connect.org).